Ron Ely, TV’s ‘Tarzan’ in the 1960s, dies at 86

 While Ron Ely was not quite as well-known as Johnny Weismuller, the Olympic swimmer who played Tarzan in movies in the 1930s and 1940s, Ely helped form the image of the shirtless, loincloth-wearing character further immortalized by Disney.

-“He was an actor, writer, coach, mentor, family man and leader,” Kirsten Ely said in an Instagram post.
-“He created a powerful wave of positive influence wherever he went.
-The impact he had on others is something that I have never witnessed in any other person – there was something truly magical about him.”

-In 2019, he tragically returned to the news when his 62-year-old wife, Valerie Lundeen Ely, was stabbed to death at their Santa Barbara, California, home by their 30-year-old son, Cameron Ely, who was subsequently shot and killed by police.
+In 2019, the actor tragically returned to the news when his 62-year-old wife, Valerie Lundeen Ely, was stabbed to death at their Santa Barbara home by their 30-year-old son, Cameron Ely, who was subsequently shot and killed by police.
 Ron Ely, who was home during the stabbing, challenged the prosecutor’s report that his son’s shooting was justified.

-“If he didn’t have a gun or he didn’t have a weapon, what was the basis of shooting him?”
-Ely’s attorney John Burris said in 2020.
-“They may have very well thought he was involved in some other activity involving the mom.
-But that’s not a basis to shoot and kill him.
-You have to have a lawful basis to do that.”

 In the early 1980s, Ely was host of the Miss America pageant and met Valerie, a Miss Florida, there.
 They married in 1984.
 The couple had three children, and Ely retired from acting to focus on his family in 2001.